 2.2 X-Y Calibration Factory File

-Download the X-Y calibration G-code file.
+Download the X-Y calibration G-Code file attached below.
 The file contains a simple square shape.
 The process is configured to have four “brim perimeters”.
-Temperatures have been set for use with AON3D approved ABS filament: 245C extrusion temperature, 105C bed temperature, and 80C chamber temperature.
+Temperatures have been set for use with AON3D approved ABS filament: 245°C extrusion temperature, 105°C bed temperature, and 80°C chamber temperature.

 If you haven’t already, load the two spools of ABS filament provided with your machine on T0 and T1.
 Note that the filaments are different colours to easily distinguish the printed features on T1 from the printed features on T0.
-You can also download the X-Y calibration factory file which allows you to create customized G-code scripts to accommodate dual toolhead calibration using filament material other than ABS.
-Once the G-code script is created, you can upload it to the printer.
+You can also download the X-Y calibration factory file (see attachment below) which allows you to create customized G-Code scripts to accommodate dual tool head calibration using filament material other than ABS.
+Once the G-Code script is created, you can upload it to the printer.

 Before starting a print, the printer must be at thermal equilibrium.
 Make sure to preheat the bed and chamber to the operating temperatures for your chosen material.
-For ABS, these are 105C bed temperature, and 80C chamber temperature.
-Operating temperatures for other AON3D approved materials can be found in the Materials documentation.
+For ABS, you should be at 105°C bed temperature, and 80°C chamber temperature.
+The operating temperatures for other AON3D-validated materials can be found here.

 2.3 The calibration test print